williamlamjy/mTracker/docs/UserGuide.md

 and mTracker provides the ability to add forex pairs to its watchlist too.
 After keying in `forex` as the type of instrument, mTracker prompts for the following parameters:
 * `Name` Name of the ETF.
-Empty name is not allowed.
+Empty name is not allowed and forex pairs' names should be 6 letters long.
+(Eg. AUDUSD instead of AUD USD, or Australian dollar-US dollar, or AUD/USD)
 * `Current Price` Current price of the stock.
 Requires a positive number.
 * `Sentiment` Sentiment of user towards the stock.
 * `Entry Price` Price at which to open an order for the forex pair.